 “That's true,” she says softly, then turns and slowly walks down the dark hallway toward the fluorescent-lit kitchen.

-Sergeant Major Forester seems worried about Camp Butler’s books as if he is about to fire someone.
+Sergeant Major Forester seems worried about Camp Butler’s books.

 Hence I learn Army logistics the backwards way, as a fact-finder, numbers-checker, and eventual auditor.